 ID# Finding classification Description of the finding with recommendation or encouragement Is the finding an issue ^a and/or a problem ^b ?
-If yes, classify by type information from the Lithuanian EPA The ERT recommends that the Party include the information on sewage sludge application, incineration and deposition in the NIR or in the documentation box of CRF table 5.D KP-LU LUCF KL.1 Biomass burning - CO_2 , CH_4 and N_2O The ERT observed significant inter-annual changes in the IEFs of CO_2 (50.2%), CH_4 (2 688.6%) and N_2O (222.8%) between 2013 and 2014 for wildfires under forest management in CRF table 4(KP-II)4.
+If yes, classify by type waste disposal sites.
+During the review, the Party provided the requested data based on information from the Lithuanian EPA The ERT recommends that the Party include the information on sewage sludge application, incineration and deposition in the NIR or in the documentation box of CRF table 5.D KP-LU LUCF KL.1 Biomass burning - CO 2 , CH 4 and N 2 O The ERT observed significant inter-annual changes in the IEFs of CO_2 (50.2%), CH_4 (2 688.6%) and N_2O (222.8%) between 2013 and 2014 for wildfires under forest management in CRF table 4(KP-II)4.
 During the review, the Party provided the explanation included in L.10 above Not a problem The ERT acknowledges the explanation and encourages the Party to report separately emissions from different fire types in order to improve transparency

-Abbreviations: AD = activity data, Bo = methane producing capacity, CRF = common reporting format, DC = degradable organic component, dm = dry matter, DOM = dead organic matter, EF = emission factor, ERT = expert review team, ERU = emission reduction unit, EU = European Union, EU ETS = European Union Emissions Trading System, FAO = Food and Agriculture Organization of the United Nations, GE = gross energy, GHG = greenhouse gas, ha = hectare, IE = included elsewhere, IEF = implied emission factor, IPCC = Intergovernmental Panel on Climate Change, IPPU = industrial processes and product use, JSC = joint stock company, KP-LULUCF = LULUCF emissions and removals from activities under Article 3, paragraphs 3 and 4, of the Kyoto Protocol, LULUCF = land use, land-use change and forestry, N = nitrogen, NE = not estimated, NIR = national inventory report, NO = not occurring, QA/QC = quality assurance/quality control, Revised 1996 IPCC Guidelines =Revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories, SIAR = standard independent assessment report, UNFCCC Annex I inventory reporting guidelines = "Guidelines for the preparation of national communications by Parties included in Annex I to the Convention, Part I: UNFCCC reporting guidelines on annual greenhouse gas inventories", VS = volatile solids, Wetlands Supplement = 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
+Abbreviations: AD = activity data, Bo = methane producing capacity, CRF = common reporting format, DC = degradable organic component, dm = dry matter, DOM = dead organic matter, EF = emission factor, ERT = expert review team, ERU = emission reduction unit, EU = European Union, EU ETS = European Union Emissions Trading System, FAO = Food and Agriculture Organization of the United Nations, GE = gross energy, GHG = greenhouse gas, ha = hectare, IE = included elsewhere, IEF = implied emission factor, IPCC = Intergovernmental Panel on Climate Change, IPPU = industrial processes and product use, JSC = joint stock company, KP-LULUCF = LULUCF emissions and removals from activities under Article 3, paragraphs 3 and 4, of the Kyoto Protocol, LULUCF = land use, land-use change and forestry, N = nitrogen, NE = not estimated, NIR = national inventory report, NO = not occurring, QA/QC = quality assurance/quality control, Revised 1996 IPCC Guidelines = Revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories, SIAR = standard independent assessment report, UNFCCC Annex I inventory reporting guidelines = "Guidelines for the preparation of national communications by Parties included in Annex I to the Convention, Part I: UNFCCC reporting guidelines on annual greenhouse gas inventories", VS = volatile solids, Wetlands Supplement = 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.

-^{a} Recommendations are related to issues as defined in decision 13/CP.20, annex, paragraph 81, or problems as identified in decision 22/CMP.1, annex, paragraph 69, identified by the ERT during the review.
-Encouragements are made to the Party to address all findings not related to such issues.

-^b An asterisk is included next to each issue type that is also a problem, as defined in decision 22/CMP.1, annex, paragraphs 68 and 69, including those that lead to an adjustment or a question of implementation.
+- ^a Recommendations are related to issues as defined in decision 13/CP.20, annex, paragraph 81, or problems as identified in decision 22/CMP.1, annex, paragraph 69, identified by the ERT during the review.
+Encouragements are made to the Party to address all findings not related to such issues. - ^b An asterisk is included next to each issue type that is also a problem, as defined in decision 22/CMP.1, annex, paragraphs 68 and 69, including those that lead to an adjustment or a question of implementation. - ^c Institute of Animal Science, Lithuanian University of Health Sciences.

-^c Any reference to the 2016 submission in this table (except in G.7) refers to the 2016 submission of the Party, which the Party has indicated constitutes a submission under the Convention for the year 2016, a resubmission under the Convention for the year 2015 and a submission under the Kyoto Protocol for the years 2015 and 2016

-^d Institute of Animal Science, Lithuanian University of Health Sciences.
 2007.
-Livestock manual (Gyvulininkystes žinynas).
-Baisogala, Lithuania.

-^e Akagi SK, Yokelson RJ, Wiedinmyer C, Alvarado MJ, Reid JS, Karl T, Crounse JD and Wennberg PO.
+Livestock manual (Gyvulininkystės žinynas).
+Baisogala, Lithuania. - ^d Akagi SK, Yokelson RJ, Wiedinmyer C, Alvarado MJ, Reid JS, Karl T, Crounse JD and Wennberg PO.
 2011.
 Emission factors for open and domestic biomass burning for use in atmospheric models.
 Atmos.
 Chem.
 Phys.
 11: pp. 4039-4072.